-If the "stated redemption price at maturity" of the notes (generally, the sum of all payments required under the notes other than payments of stated interest) exceeds their "issue price" (generally, the first price at which a substantial amount of notes is sold for money (excluding sales to bond houses, brokers or similar persons or organizations acting as underwriters, placement agents or wholesalers)) by more than the applicable de minimis amount, the notes will be issued with original issue discount for U.S. federal income tax purposes ("OID").
-A U.S. holder would be required to include such OID in gross income as it accrues in accordance with a constant-yield method based on a compounding of interest, regardless of the U.S. holder's method of accounting for U.S. federal income tax purposes and prior to the receipt of cash payments attributable to this income.
-A U.S. holder's adjusted tax basis in the notes would be increased by the amount of OID, if any, previously included in income (including in the year of disposition).
+Because the "stated redemption price at maturity" of the notes (generally, the sum of all payments required under the notes other than payments of stated interest) exceeds their "issue price" (generally, the first price at which a substantial amount of notes is sold for money (excluding sales to bond houses, brokers or similar persons or organizations acting as underwriters, placement agents or wholesalers)) by more than the applicable de minimis amount, the notes will be issued with original issue discount for U.S. federal income tax purposes ("OID").
+A U.S. holder will be required to include such OID in gross income as it accrues through February 15, 2009, unless the notes are earlier converted, in accordance with a constant-yield method based on a compounding of interest, regardless of the U.S. holder's method of accounting for U.S. federal income tax purposes and prior to the receipt of cash payments attributable to this income.
+A U.S. holder's adjusted tax basis in the notes will be increased by the amount of OID, previously included in income (including in the year of disposition).